List of unproduced DC Comics projects: DCEU Black Manta spin-off film

 In 2019, Warner Bros. announced a horror-themed spin-off from Aquaman focusing on the villainous Trench kingdom.
 Peter Safran and James Wan were set to produce, with Noah Gardner and Aidan Fitzgerald writing the script.
 The film was planned to have a lower production budget than other DCEU films and was expected to be released before Aquaman and the Lost Kingdom.
 In April 2021, the project was canceled, though Warner Bros. said that it could be revived in the future.
 In October, Wan revealed that the initially announced name of The Trench was a working title, to misdirect the audience that the film was secretly centered on Black Manta.

 Aqualad TV series

 An Aqualad live-action series for HBO Max starring Jake Hyde was in development since 2022, with Charlize Theron, A.J.
-Dix, Beth Kono and Andrew Haas of Denver & Delilah Films attached as an executive producers.
+Dix, Beth Kono, and Andrew Haas of Denver & Delilah Films attached as executive producers.
 No production updates were provided following an announcement.